 Other than that, Grammarly’s AI tool allows you to optimize your resume skillset — just type in your dream job title and get a list of the most relevant soft and hard skills to include.
 Once your CV is ready, you can also spend a few minutes with Grammarly to ensure there are no grammatical errors, and you’re good to go.

 Considering that nowadays most companies use applicant tracking systems (ATSs) to qualify candidates in the initial recruitment stage, 75% of resumes never reach the hiring managers.
-To ensure their CV isn’t one of them, SDRs can turn to special resume scanners like Jobscan that use AI algorithms to suggest keyword and structure optimizations for the best ATS compatibility.
+To ensure their CV isn’t one of them, SDRs can turn to special resume scanners like Jobscan and Enhancv that use AI algorithms to suggest keyword and structure optimizations for the best ATS compatibility.

 Pro tip: If you’re targeting any specific company or business niche, try to reverse engineer their job posts to create a really relevant CV.
 For example, if you’re looking to join a lead generation agency, analyze some of the sales agent job descriptions out there and add a few details that would make your resume more appealing to those companies.